elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

   - Names of: databases, schemas, users, tables, indexes, columns
   - User data (attributes) can be in any case

-You cannot do the following with _versioned_ data
+You cannot do the following with _versioned_ data (see [Register and unregister data as versioned](http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/a-quick-tour-of-registering-and-unregistering-data-as-versioned.htm) for more information)
-* Create a topology.
+* Create a topology. (create it beforehand)
 * Create a geometric network.
 * Add or remove a feature class from a geometric network.
 *	Create a network dataset.
 * Add or remove a feature class from a network dataset or make other schema changes.
 * Rasters cannot be versioned.

-See Esri's ["An Overview of Versioning"](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/geodatabases/an-overview-of-versioning.htm) for more information.
+See Esri's [An Overview of Versioning](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/geodatabases/an-overview-of-versioning.htm) for more information.

+## Setup

 ### Creating a new enterprise geodatabase
 The database administrator must create the enterprise geodatabase.
 In order to request a new geodatabase, email eodean@unr.edu with the following information -